stephband/literal/README.md

 Behind the scenes accesses to the main `data` object are recorded on each render, allowing literal to know exactly which attributes and text nodes need to be rendered or ignored when the data mutates.
+Constants are removed from this process.
+They are re-rendered when a) they are in an attribute or text node containing another template tag that has mutated or b) when a new data object is passed to the template (in JS via `render(data)`).

 Incidentally, immutable objects such as frozen objects are not observed for data-binding, that wouldn't make sense. <!--It is perfectly performant to be